 Skills: Deficiencies in skills and knowledge are a universally acknowledged problem.
-Selection for entry to a civil service career will be governed by entrance exams, in addition to any other requirements (professional qualifications, degrees etc., all of which must be checked and verified).
+The selection process for entry to the career civil service will be governed by entrance exams, in addition to any other requirements (professional qualifications, degrees etc., all of which must be checked and verified).
 A series of such exams will be designed and administered based on the employment level that applicants intend to enter.
 The purpose of this is to ensure minimum established competencies on the part of public servants upon entry.
 For the lower levels, this might be confined to numeracy, literacy and communication skills.
 For more advanced placements, problem solving and planning skills would be included.
 And so on.

 The exams will carry NQF accreditation.
-Anyone will be able to sit for the exam, whether or not they intend applying immediately for a civil service position.
-They can use the qualification when making an application later on.
+People will be able to sit them, irrespective of whether they intend immediately to apply for a civil service position or not.
+Such a qualification may be used at a later point in making an application.
 Passing exams will also be a precondition for advancement.
-This will ensure ongoing monitoring of competencies as officials progress through the system.
+This will ensure ongoing monitoring of competencies as people progress through the system.

-Public-private partnerships: A relatively quick win can be achieved by upgrading the quality of operational management, building on such initiatives as allowing banks to issue passports and identity cards, or enabling supermarkets to handle account payments.
+Public-private partnerships: A relatively quick win can be achieved by upgrading the quality of operational management, building on such initiatives as the issuing of passports and identity cards by banks, or the payment of accounts at supermarkets.
 Where possible, public-facing services will be made available through private sector operators.
 Staff might be seconded from state departments to private sector outlets to do this.
-This will hopefully enhance the work culture.
+This will hopefully elevate the work culture.

 In addition, the secondment of managers from the private sector will be encouraged following agreements with firms interested in participating in this scheme.
 Such arrangements have previously been suggested by the private sector, and there would likely be a positive response.
-The three key objectives would be to improve public services (to individuals, households and firms); customer service experience; and financial management.
+The three key objectives would be to improve the provision of services to the public (individuals, households and firms); customer service experience; and financial management.
 Other specific roles, such as project design and management, could also be filled in this way where necessary.

-A quick win would be to apply this strategy in a pilot project in a strategic sector.
-This could, for example, include introducing private sector skills in the top tier of national and provincial departments, as well as in some municipalities (stressed, though initially not completely dysfunctional ones).
-The obvious candidate here is water provision, something of immediate concern to ordinary people and to business, and which is recognised as a major strategic challenge.
+A quick win would be to use this strategy as a pilot project in a strategic sector.
+Introducing private sector skills in the top tier of the national and provincial departments, as well as in some municipalities (stressed, though initially not completely dysfunctional ones).
+The obvious candidate here is water provision, something of immediate concern to ordinary people and to business and which is recognised as a major strategic challenge.

 Discipline: Human resource units must be capacitated to ensure that disciplinary processes are swift, decisive and fair.
-In addition, the Public Service Commission will provide higher-level legal support in dealing with significant cases.
+In addition, the Public Service Commission will provide higher level legal support in dealing with significant cases.

-Transparency: Senior civil servants will avail themselves to the media regularly to communicate the work they are doing to the public and to field questions.
+Transparency: Senior civil servants will avail themselves to the media regularly to communicate the work they are doing and to field questions.
 The goal will be to popularise the notion of professionalism and the importance of a capable civil service.
-Simultaneously, it is intended to sharpen public attention on public servants as a way to encourage pride and diligence (the 'esteem economy').
+Simultaneously, it is intended to stimulate public attention on public servants to encourage pride and diligence (the 'esteem economy').